lisaalaz/lisaalaz/README.md

   - 🎯 Target-guided open-ended conversation
   - 🧠 Empathy and social intelligence in dialogue agents
-  - 📖 Retrieval augmentation, long-term memory and factuality
+  - 📖 Retrieval augmentation and long-term memory
   - 📊 Evaluation frameworks for all of the above

 &nbsp;